xoss-io/e2evc/06_scrum.md

-t XOSS we use elements of SCRUM for all of our software development projects.
+At XOSS we use elements of SCRUM for all of our software development projects.

 The official SCRUM guide can be found [here](https://www.scrumguides.org/):